Tips to Thrive in Student Accommodation

 Cleaning Shared Areas

 Starting with the basics.
 Shared responsibilities.
 Housework can be a drag but it’s much easier if everyone chips in.
 This doesn’t have to mean strict guidelines though.
 A popular way to manage chores is by setting up a rota.
 Before you dive into rota-making, have a chat with your housemates.
 Find out how often you think each chore needs doing.
 Your housemates may also have a preference for certain chores.
-Below are some examples of the frequency of chores:
+Below are some examples of the frequency of chores.

 Examples of daily tasks:

-- Washing up dishes after meals
+- Washing up dishes after meals (bonus tip: try a dishwasher app for easy scheduling)

 - Putting away dishes that are dry